Malda Zilla School: History and infrastructure

 Established in 1858, the school started in the building in which the superintendent of police of Malda District resides at present.
 It all started in two and three pucca rooms and in thatched rooms.
-In 1897, the school shifted to the present campus having 11 compartments and 1 hall attached to a courtyard.
+In 1897, the school shifted to the present campus having 11 compartments and a hall attached to a courtyard.
 Before 1985, the building was called the main building.
 In 1985, the building was named after an eminent student of this institute Prof. Benoy Kumar Sarkar as Binoy Sarkar Bhavan.
 The building is used for administrative purposes.
 There are 24 classrooms housed in Jagadish Chandra Bhavan, Rammohun Bhavan, Vidyasagar Bhavan and Nazrul Bhavan.
 From 1897 onwards, the school had two hostels – the Hindu hostel and the Muslim hostel.
 The two hostels have been amalgamated under the name Malda Zilla School hostel.
 The hostel provide accommodation to 60 students of the XI and XII standard and a few students of lower classes.